stanford-futuredata/ColBERT/README.md

 It includes how to download the ColBERTv2 model checkpoint trained on MS MARCO Passage Ranking and how to download our new LoTTE benchmark.

+## CPU execution

+This branch includes experimental support for CPU execution.
+We are actively working on optimizing CPU performance so please stay tuned for updates.